 Figure 6.18.2.2-1: CHO procedure with indicated second measurement

-1) The UEs performs measurement, and sends measurement report including measured signal 1 of this specific cell to the source gNB (A).
+1) The UEs performs measurement and sends measurement report including measured signal 1 of this specific cell to the source gNB (A).
 The measured signal may be false gNB C's who forged the same cell to the target gNB B.